Chicken Savoy Recipe: 30-Minute Garlic Herb Chicken

 Herbs – Add any of these herbs for extra flavor: basil, tarragon, parsley, herbs de Provence, or Italian seasoning.

-Bone-in meat – Do you prefer bone-in chicken?
-Use breasts or thighs and adjust the cooking time.
-Keep in mind the cook time willhave to be adjusted for approximately 10 to 15 more minutes until the chicken reaches an internal temperature of 165 degrees f.
+Bone-in meat – If you prefer bone-in chicken, use breasts or thighs and adjust the cooking time by about 10 to 15 minutes longer until the temperature reaches 165° F.

 Meat – This dish also tastes great made with boneless pork chops or pork tenderloin.